xndrleib/GitHub-Repository-Parser/README.md

 ## Features

 - **YAML Configuration:**
-  All settings (repository, include/exclude lists, extensions) are managed via `config.yaml` for transparency and repeatability.
+  All settings (repository, include/exclude lists, extensions) are managed via `config.yaml` (or any YAML you specify) for transparency and repeatability.

 - **Explicit Filtering Logic:**
   - **Files in the `include` list are always included,** even if excluded by their folder or extension.